PEXANE2/azure-docs.tr-tr/articles/digital-twins/tutorial-facilities-udf.md

     ```

    > [!NOTE]
-   > Simülasyon örneği doğrudan dijital TWINS örneğiniz ile iletişim kurmadığından, kimlik doğrulaması yapmanız gerekmez.
+   > Because the simulation sample does not directly communicate with your Digital Twins instance, it does not require you to authenticate.

-## <a name="get-results-of-the-user-defined-function"></a>Kullanıcı tanımlı işlevin sonuçlarını al
+## <a name="get-results-of-the-user-defined-function"></a>Get results of the user-defined function

 Örneğiniz cihaz ve sensör verilerini her aldığında kullanıcı tanımlı işlev çalışır.
-Bu bölüm, Kullanıcı tanımlı işlevin sonuçlarını almak için Azure dijital TWINS örneğinizi sorgular.
-Neredeyse gerçek zamanlı olarak, bir odanın yeni olduğunu ve sıcaklığın doğru olduğunu göreceksiniz.
+This section queries your Azure Digital Twins instance to get the results of the user-defined function.
+You'll see in near real time, when a room is available, that the air is fresh and temperature is right.

-1. Örneği veya yeni bir komut penceresini sağlamak için kullandığınız komut penceresini açın ve örneğin **Occupancy-quickstart\src** klasörüne yeniden gidin.
+1. Open the command window that you used to provision the sample, or a new command window, and go to the **occupancy-quickstart\src** folder of the sample again.

 1. Aşağıdaki komutu çalıştırın ve istendiğinde oturum açın: